robbie-cao/kb-openwrt/README.md

 The main Makefile performs the following steps (once the configuration is done):
 - Create all the output directories: staging, target, build, etc. in the output directory (output/ by default, another value can be specified using O=)
-- Generate the toolchain target.When an internal toolchain is used, this means generating the cross-compilation toolchain.
+- Generate the toolchain target.
+When an internal toolchain is used, this means generating the cross-compilation toolchain.
 When an external toolchain is used, this means checking the features of the external toolchain and importing it into the Buildroot environment.
 - Generate all the targets listed in the TARGETS variable.
 This variable is filled by all the individual components' Makefiles.
 Generating these targets will trigger the compilation of the userspace packages (libraries, programs), the kernel, the bootloader and the generation of the root filesystem images, depending on the configuration.

 > https://buildroot.org/downloads/manual/manual.html